 The BCG vaccine does not prevent someone being infected with the bacteria that causes TB, but it prevents the development of the disease.
 It is specifically designed to prevent TB in children and can be given from birth onwards.
 The World Health Organization currently recommends a single lifetime dose.

-The BCG vaccine should be administered 4-6 weeks prior to departure to give enough time for the vaccine to be effective.
+The BCG vaccine should be administered at least 4-6 weeks prior to departure to give enough time for the vaccine to be effective.

 BCG Clinics in Victoria